Bundaberg State High School: Heritage listing

 Block D's design is a variation of the standard design for suburban timber school buildings and from the design of Technical Colleges of the time.
 Block D demonstrates the principal characteristics of its type through: its highset, timber-framed construction; an open understorey that accommodates a play area and toilets; symmetrical design with wings linked by verandahs; head teacher's room, clerk's room/library, and evidence of the two teachers rooms; lofty classrooms lit by large banks of windows on the southern side to provide left hand natural light to students; and a strong consideration for natural ventilation, including hinged wall ventilation flaps at floor level and distinctive roof fleches.

 Block G is a forerunner of the standard design for vocational buildings.
 It retains its lowset, timber-framed construction; a pair of stove recesses for the former cookery classroom; a verandah with a laundry enclosure; verandah circulation on the northern side; large areas of south-facing windows to the classrooms; and a Dutch gable roof.

 Blocks R and M are technical college workshop buildings which retain their: large, timber-framed sawtooth roof form; robust structure of long spans creating open floor plans; large areas of windows providing high levels of natural light and ventilation into the interior; and robust use of materials suitable for a workshop environment.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

+L block is very similar to many buildings in other schools around Queensland, like Ayr State High School.
+It also houses the tuckshop (canteen).

 Schools have always played an important part in Queensland communities.
 They typically retain significant and enduring connections with former pupils, parents, and teachers; provide a venue for social interaction and volunteer work; and are a source of pride, symbolising local progress and aspirations.

 Bundaberg State High School has a strong and ongoing association with the Bundaberg community.
 It was established in 1912 and opened on its current site in 1921, and generations of Bundaberg students have been taught there.
 The place is important for its contribution to the educational development of Bundaberg and as a focus for the community.